A locking-free mixed virtual element discretization for the two dimensional elasticity eigenvalue problem: The model problem

-As is discussed in \cite[Section 2]{MR3962898}, the dependency $\lambda$ on the regularity exponents $s$ and $r$ of the previous lemma is not completely evident since in our numerical experiments (cf. Section \ref{sec:numerics}), even for the perfectly incompressible elasticity eigenvalue problem ($\lambda=\infty$), our method is capable to attain the expected convergence orders.
-This leads us to consider the following assumption along our paper: \begin{assumption} Constants $\widehat{s}$, $\widehat{r}$, and $\widehat{C}$ in Lemma \ref{lmm:add_eigen} are independent of $\lambda$. \end{assumption} \end{remark} \begin{remark} The perfectly incompressible has been also studied in \cite[subsection 2.1]{MR4570534} where has been proved that for formulation \eqref{def:spectral_2} its limits corresponds to the Stokes eigenvalue problem.
+\begin{remark} We need to precise an important point related to the regularity exponents and involved constants.
+In \cite[Section 2]{MR3962898} the authors discussed about the dependency $\lambda$ on the regularity exponents $s$ and $r$ of the previous lemma, claiming that this dependency is not completely evident, according to the numerical tests that they report.
+This phenomenon was also observed in our numerical experiments (cf. Section \ref{sec:numerics}), where for the perfectly incompressible elasticity eigenvalue problem ($\lambda=\infty$), our method is capable to attain the expected convergence orders, showing that the Lam\'e constant $\lambda$ does not affect the results.
+For the best of the author's knowledge, a rigorous mathematical proof for this fact is not available on the literature, Hence, and motivated by this fact, we introduce the following assumption that will hold along our paper. \begin{assumption} Constants $s$, $r$, and constant $\widehat{C}$ involved in Lemma \ref{lmm:add_eigen} are independent of $\lambda$. \end{assumption} \end{remark} \begin{remark} The perfectly incompressible for problem \eqref{def:spectral_2} has been also studied in \cite[subsection 2.1]{MR4570534} where has been proved that for formulation \eqref{def:spectral_2} its limits corresponds to the Stokes eigenvalue problem.
 Hence, the spectrum of \eqref{def:spectral_2} converges to the spectrum of Stokes as $\lambda\rightarrow+\infty$.
-See \cite[Lemma 2.2]{MR4570534} and \cite[Theorem 2.2]{MR4570534} for further details. \end{remark}
+See \cite[Lemma 2.2 and Theorem 2.2]{MR4570534} for further details.
+This fact is important since it provides a locking-free numerical method. \end{remark}